Nicholas-Gebhart-Lambda-School/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+  - A session can be used to validate some paramter based on a returning user

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+  - Hashing and salting

 - [ ] What does bcrypt do to slow down attackers?

+  - Hashing and salting, but it also hashes multiple pseudo-random iterations

 - [ ] What are the three parts of the JSON Web Token?
+  - A header, signature, payload

 ## Minimum Viable Product